Visit Kenya for a Bucketlist Experience - a Mara River Crossing

 - Gorilla trekking in Uganda

-Huge numbers of the migrating wildebeest and zebra herds have now crossed from the Serengeti in Tanzania into Kenya’s Masai Mara National Reserve.
+By August, huge numbers of the migrating wildebeest and zebra herds have now crossed from the Serengeti in Tanzania into Kenya’s Masai Mara National Reserve.
 This is the month where the exhausted wildebeest face their final challenge – a Mara River crossing.
 The hungry crocodiles lie in wait and take their pickings of any wildebeest that flounders in the strong currents or loses their footing on the perilous rocks.
 A river crossing can never be guaranteed, and you do have to be prepared to do a lot of waiting as the wildebeest do not cross every day.

 It goes without saying that due to the popularity, early bookings for this month is definitely recommended and you can expect to see many tourist and game viewing vehicles, especially around the river crossing points.